 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Alkalosis occurs when your blood and body fluids contain an excess of bases or alkali.
-Your blood’s acid-base (alkali) balance is critical to your well-being.
+Metabolic alkalosis occurs when your blood is too alkaline (too basic) due to digestive or kidney issues.
+Alkaline is the opposite of acidic.
+Your blood’s acid-base balance is critical to your well-being.
 When the balance is off, even by a small amount, it can make you sick.

 Advertisement